szager-chromium/rr/Recording-Firefox.md

 If you want to chat with rr developers, because you need more help or want to contribute or want to complain, we hang out in the #research channel on moznet.

+You also may find [these debugging protips](https://github.com/mozilla/rr/wiki/Debugging-protips) helpful, though many are for rr developers, not users.

 Happy debugging!